open-format/js/.github/PULL_REQUEST_TEMPLATE.md

 -->

-Thank you for contributing to OPENFORMAT!
+Thank you for contributing to Open Format!
 Please follow this template to ensure a smooth pull request process.
 Make sure you have read and followed the guidelines in CONTRIBUTING.md before submitting your pull request.

 ## Summary